MDU-C2/Intelligent-Drone-Swarm/documents/README.md

 1. Get the LaTeX Workshop extension

 ### Build glossary
 1. Open a Terminal and make sure you're in the correct folder (type `cd` followed by the start of the folder's name, then press TAB and then ENTER).
-Thereafter, run this command:
+Thereafter, run this command (switch `main` to the name of your main LaTeX build file ):
 ```bash
 pdflatex main.tex
 ```